KlosStepan/blog/content/blog/11-material-ui-custom-fonts/index.md

 </p>

 # TrueType font
-Some fonts, unfortunately, are only distrubuted as `.tff` or `.woff`.
+Some fonts, unfortunately, are only distrubuted as `.ttf` or `.woff`.
 We must load font in `MuiCssBaseline`[^2] in `theme.js` (external file including createTheme) and specify source `src` there.
 We then must use `<CssBaseline />` which "serves as CSS reset" for MUI.
 Also, `.tff` is specified as `truetype` in import format.
 Once we have these things in place, we use font in `typography`.